Veatec22/evidence_test/README.md

-You're on the right track, and what you’re describing is a modern, reproducible, cost-aware data analytics pipeline.
+You're on the right track, and what you're describing is a modern, reproducible, cost-aware data analytics pipeline.
 Let's refine and structure it step-by-step to ensure it's robust, automatable, and production-ready.
 🧠 Your High-Level Plan (Refined)

-Here’s your concept, revised into a clean, reliable pipeline:
+Here's your concept, revised into a clean, reliable pipeline:
 1. Daily Extraction: BigQuery → Parquet or DuckDB

     Run daily query jobs to extract data from BigQuery